Airbus A310 MRTT: Design and development

 The design of the in-flight refuelling pod and wing reinforcements and systems was subcontracted to ITD SA, at that time part of the Industria de Turbo Propulsores (ITP) Group.

 When not used as an in-flight refueller, i.e., in an air cargo role, the A310 MRTT is capable of carrying a non-fuel payload of up to 37 t, or 81,600 lb.
 When used in a troop transport role, the A310 MRTT can accommodate up to 214 seats.
 And for a mixed-use combined troop transport and cargo, it can carry 54 troops and 12 pallets.
 The A310 MRTT contains four separate cargo systems within the fuselage, including the main deck cargo compartment, which is loaded and unloaded via the vertically opening main deck cargo door, located on the front left (port) side.
 This means that main deck cargo can be loaded by overhead crane, in addition to conventional cargo loading platforms.
 Below deck are three more cargo compartments, and can accommodate container and palletised loads up to 96 in in height.

 When used in the aero-medical MedEvac role, the A310 MRTT can accommodate up to six intensive care units, together with 56 conventional stretchers.

 Operated by a crew of three: two pilots and the air-to-air refuelling (AAR) operator, the pilots are able to directly operate all functions of in-flight refuelling, even if the AAR post is deactivated.
 Depending on mission, the A310 MRTT can deliver up to 33 t of fuel to receiver aircraft on an operation of 3,000 nmi, or up to 40 t of fuel during a 1,000 nmi mission.
 All fuel to receiver aircraft is supplied directly from the centre tank, if necessary, drawing fuel from conventional fuel tanks; this is controlled automatically by the fuel management system together with the centre of gravity computer, to ensure correct fuel feed to the engines, and maintaining the correct centre of gravity in flight.

 The dual hose and drogue system was supplied by Flight Refuelling Ltd (FRL) of England, and uses the Mk32B pods under each wing on pylons, close to the wingtips.
 Two receiver aircraft can be refuelled simultaneously, and is capable of delivering 15,000 l per minute.

-The German Air Force (Luftwaffe) was the first customer for the MRTT, converting four of their seven existing A310 MRTs, with deliveries starting in October 2004.
-The Royal Canadian Air Force (RCAF) converted two of their five existing A310 MRTs to MRTT configuration, which are known as the CC-150 Polaris in Canadian service, the first also delivered October 2004.